The CALM Trial: Curbing Anxiety and Depression using Lifestyle Medicine

 The trial aims to determine whether a lifestyle-based approach to mental health care is as good as psychotherapy for reducing depression, anxiety and distress levels during and beyond the COVID-19 pandemic.

-We have now completed recruitment for this trial.Â
+We have now completed recruitment for this trial.
+We hope to publish the results of the study soon.Â